rl-institut/open_plan/docs/model/assumptions.rst

 Linear programming is a mathematical modelling and optimization technique for a system of a linear objective function subject to linear constraints.
-The goal of a linear programming problem is to find the optimal value for the objective function, be it a maximum or a minimum.
-The MVS is based on :code:`oemof-solph`, which in turn uses :code:`Pyomo` to create a linear problem.
+The goal of a linear programming problem is to find the optimal value for the objective function, be it a maximum or a minimum. open_plan is based on :code:`oemof-solph`, which in turn uses :code:`Pyomo` to create a linear problem.
-The economic dispatch problem in the MVS has the objective of minimizing the production cost by allocating the total demand among the generating units at each time step.
+The economic dispatch problem in the open_plan tool has the objective of minimizing the production cost by allocating the total demand among the generating units at each time step.
 The equation is the following:

 .. math::